v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 Before you configure an issuer, review that issuer’s documentation to understand how their system delivers derived credentials to devices.

-Depending on the issuer you choose, you might need staff to be available at the time of enrolment to help users complete the process.
+Depending on the issuer you choose, you might need staff to be available at the time of enrollment to help users complete the process.
 You should also review your current Intune configurations to ensure they don’t block access that’s necessary for devices or users to complete the credential request.

 For example, you might use conditional access to block access to email for non-compliant devices.
 If you rely on email notifications to inform the user to start the derived credential enrollment process, your users might not receive those instructions until they're compliant with policy.